odanc/money-transfer/README.md

 ```

 ## Intro
-Upon the start application generates 2 random account for convinience which can be retrieved by endpoint mentioned above.
+Upon the start application generates 2 random accounts for convinience which can be retrieved by endpoint mentioned above.